brittanykundert/wwt-core-catalogs/README.md

 them is a bigger project than I want to take on right now (PKGW, July 2022).
 Note that "fixing" is a bit ill-defined; the patch updates the BSC to add RA/Decs to items in the HR catalog that are now known to be novae, etc., which should maybe be removed instead.
-(Current webclient behavior, though, is to provide these sources in a way that wedges the viewer if you try to seek to one.)
+(Historical webclient behavior, though, was to provide these sources in a way that wedges the viewer if you try to seek to one.)